j-siderius/TinySpark/docs/chapter3/gesture_recognition_data.md

 # Gesture recognition - data aquisition

 In this mini-project, a simple gesture recognition system will be built.
-Using the on-board proximity sensor introduced in the [TinySpark development section](../kit/devkit.md), three states will be detected:
+Using the on-board proximity sensor introduced in the [TinySpark development section](../kit/devkit.md), two states will be detected:

-- no movement / no object
 - moving closer
 - moving away